Ramildi/Neo.Tools/README.md

 Unauthorized or illegal use is strictly prohibited.

 Root privileges may be required for some tools.

+## 📝 License
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

 Contact
 For questions or suggestions: